MHamzaS45/security-code-analyzer/README.md

 # Security Code Analyzer

-An **AI-powered CLI code analyzer** that uses Google's Gemini model to parse through python files for security issues.
+An **AI-powered CLI code analyzer** that uses Google's Gemini model to scan python files for security issues.
 Get structured, severity-colored reports for SQL injection, hardcoded credentials, weak cryptography, command injection, and more.

 ---